10 days from £3,450pp

 Turtles by traditional pirogue

-Today we’ll take a break from the open ocean and you’ll have the opportunity to explore the island by foot with a local guide and search for chameleons, visit resident groups of iconic lemurs, visit the nearby village or simply relax at your hotel.
+Today we’ll take a break from the open ocean and you’ll have the opportunity to explore the island on foot with a local guide and search for chameleons, visit resident groups of iconic lemurs, visit the nearby village or simply relax at your hotel.

-We’ll also have the opportunity to join local guides on traditional pirogues as we paddle out to snorkel with endangered turtle species in a little known diverse coral just offshore our island.
+We’ll also have the opportunity to join local guides on traditional pirogues as we paddle out to snorkel with endangered turtle species in a little known diverse coral reef just offshore our island.

 Days 07-08